DevTimBo/DEEPL-Project/README.md

 pip install -r requirements.txt
 ```

-## To run the GUI run in with your Python:
+## To run the GUI run the gui.py with Python:
 ```bash
 <yourPythonRunCommand> gui.py
 ```